k2view-academy/K2View-Academy/articles/COE/Fabric_Implementation_Best_Practices/best_practice_broadway.md

 # Broadway

 1. Use meaningful names and naming conventions.
-Some examples are shown here:
+Some examples are shown below:

     * Stages should start with an uppercase letter and can have spaces between the words for easier readability.
 For example:  **Read payment file**, **Extract from CRM tables**, etc.